firatfolcay/arszilla.github.io/_posts/2019-07-04-vulnhub-mr_robot.markdown

 c3fcd3d76192e4007dfb496cca67e13b:abcdefghijklmnopqrstuvwxyz
 ```

+Now using `python` we can spawn a proper shell and switch users with the password we found.
 Now let's attempt to switch users in the shell with our password.
 But in order to do that we need to spawn a proper
 shell with `python`.